robertofuentesr/Useful_python_functions_ML/README.md

 <p align="center"> Here I will upload codes to analyze data using typical and useful functions in Python.
 Using the simplest possible code I will solve different business-related problems.
 Some questions that will be answered are:

-- ¿How can I know if someone would like this movie/product (recommendation systems)?
+- ¿How can I know if someone would like this movie/product? (recommendation systems)

-- ¿How can I predict the demand for my different products through time (Time series)?
+- ¿How can I predict the demand for my different products through time?
+(Time series)

-- ¿How can I predict which clients are going to leave my company (churn rate, classification problem)?
+- ¿How can I predict which clients are going to leave my company? (churn rate, classification problem)

-- ¿How much does my product cost (predicting a numerical value)?
+- ¿How much does my product cost? (predicting a numerical value)

-- ¿How can I clean and understand my data (Feature engineering, Dimensionality reduction, EDA, and Shap analysis)?
+- ¿How can I clean and understand my data?
+(Feature engineering, Dimensionality reduction, EDA, and Shap analysis)

 </p>